Previous dayApril 30, 2026Next day

 7.2 km---✓ ReviewedUSGS →

-A magnitude 3.0 seismic event took place 164 km SW of Nikolski, Alaska on April 30, 2026 at 23:17 UTC.
-The hypocenter lay at 7.2 km, placing this in the shallow crustal category.
+April 30, 2026 brought a magnitude 3.0 earthquake 164 km SW of Nikolski, Alaska, logged at 23:17 UTC.
+This was a shallow crustal earthquake, focused at 7.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 52.052°N, -170.807°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 52.052°, -170.807°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30